s1ntaxe770r/blog/content/posts/lamport.md

 }
 ```

-In order for the `Service` struct to implement the `node` interface i added three methods
+In order for the `Service` struct to implement the `node` interface, I added three methods.

 **Send Method**:
 ```go